jasonfilippou/crypto_rec_service/README.md

 http://localhost:8080/swagger-ui/index.html#.

-To authenticate using the OpenAPI page, make the same `POST` call described above to the `cyptorecapi/authenticate` endpoint (make sure the user has been registered first!), copy the JWT returned and then click on the <span style="color:red">"Authorize" button<span style="color:red">:
+To authenticate using the OpenAPI page, make the same `POST` call described above to the `cryptorecapi/authenticate` endpoint (make sure the user has been registered first!), copy the JWT returned and then click on the <span style="color:red">Authorize button<span style="color:red">:

 ![Asking for JWT through OpenApi3.0](img/gettingJwtTokenFromOpenApi.png)